 Introduction

 Multiple sets of scans of the original film photographs taken during the Apollo missions were made.
-Here I mostly intend to highlight some of the scanning artifacts present in these and especially in the most recent set made in partnership with Arizona State University, in hope that eventually these historic photos are scanned again.
+Here, I mostly intend to highlight some of the scanning artifacts present in these and especially in the most recent set made in partnership with Arizona State University, in hope that eventually these historic photos are scanned again.
 Below are described the different sets.

 2005 JSC Scans

-This set of scans was made circa 2005 by Johnson Space Center.
+This set of scans was made circa 2005 by the Johnson Space Center.
 Mercury and Gemini photographs were scanned as well as the Apollo ones as part of the effort.

 Mercury and Gemini scans are downloadable from March to the Moon in uncompressed TIF format.